HackProof/CHAOS/과제 수행 결과물/고등급 보안 마이크로커널 소스코드/Readme.md

 ./waf copter
 ```

-The example above shows how to build CHAOS for the `CubeOrange` board with ArduCopter from ArduPilot.
+The example above shows how to build CHAOS for the `CubeOrange` board with ArduPilot.
 The `copter` is the type of our drones.

 You can write `CubeBlack` or `fmuv3` instead of the `CubeOrange` keyword.